cs0320-f25/typescript-csv-yeetthelin/README.md

     4. As a developer, I want the parser to correctly handle quoted fields and extra quotes so that commas inside quotes and escaped quotes are parsed into the expected field, instead of splitting incorrectly. (me)

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)
     My initial ideas were relating to the bugs I ran into, that were identified by my tests.
 I noticed that the parser wasn't properly handling quoted special characters like commas or extra quotes.
 The LLM also suggested these but in a more general sense, as I just prompted it for a general scanner and not my specific implementation.
 As I prompted it more, it began suggesting more things that help the extensibility of the parser, for example configuring the delimiter so that it can handle other pieces of data.
+Something that resonated with me the most is how the LLM suggested many things that would help the developer in terms of usability and extensibility, which helped me realize that there is a lot more to consider with a program than just its function.

 ### Design Choices

 - #### 1.
 Correctness